Healthcare workers in Australia: modern-day heroes

 Appreciation of those who lend a helping hand when their fellow humans are at their most vulnerable has never been so high.

-If there’s anything the challenging circumstances of recent years have taught us, it’s that health professionals are true heroes, helping to support the health and wellbeing of communities.
+Well, if there’s anything the challenging circumstances of recent years have taught us, it’s that frontline healthcare workers fit the bill pretty well.
+These healthcare heroes support the health and wellbeing of communities in crisis.

 Applauded around the world for helping humanity at the most testing of times, the value of healthcare workers has never been more relevant.

 “They might not wear capes, but they are fighting to improve lives,” says Dr Amanda Cottle-Quinn from UQ’s School of Nursing, Midwifery and Social Work.

 “When people say they want a rewarding and varied career, I don’t think you can look past the type of roles available in healthcare and rehabilitation services."

 “Two important qualities of healthcare professionals are compassion and resilience.
 Compassion is considered a fantastic quality and along with adaptability and flexibility these are very much nurtured and encouraged."

 Healthcare workers in Australia do more than you see